-So, since the fraudulent 4th Crusade in 1204 merchants could buy quantities of a particular style and set of colors.
+So, after the fraudulent 4th Crusade in 1204, merchants were able to buy quantities of a particular style and set of colors.
 No doubt they bought and sold all that they could find the market for.
 Floor fashion had become available to all who could afford it and rug sellers prospered to the extent that they could help keep the fashion going by improving the supply, both in terms of quality and quantity.
-It would have been beneficial then, as it is today, for rug dealers to keep the current trend going, but competition among sellers and the sources they developed created change.
-These changes shifted the demand from Turkey to Persia, onto France and, as we will see, back to Persia.
-Indeed, there were external events that effected the social, religious and economic environment in these source countries, but it was a fashion change that ultimately enabled the next sourcing location to evolve its rug trade.
+It would have been beneficial then, as it is today, for the dealers to keep the current trend going, but competition among sellers and the sources they developed created change.
+These changes shifted the demand from Turkey to Persia onto France and, as we will see, back to Persia.
+Indeed, there were external events that effected the social, religious and economic environment in all of these source countries, but it was a fashion change that ultimately enabled the next sourcing location to evolve its rug trade.
 After the destructive effect of World War I on Persia's rug sellers, China became the fashion and sourcing world's next leader.
 The Chinese style, particularly the Nichols designs, dominated the business between the two World Wars of the 20th century.
 Upon the Communist takeover in China the rug trade moved to India, where it remains today.

 I am getting ahead of myself, for the two periods of most dramatic change and rapid production growth are yet to be described.
-The first of these is in the late 19th century up to World War I, when two British companies initiated a vertical production approach to the rug trade.
-Then, in the mid-20th century, one Indian company began marketing rugs in programmed designs, colors and sizes, I think, creating the industry we enjoy today.
-The common thread between these two events was demand from American consumers.
-The scope of this paper is the 'selling of rugs' and for efficiency sake I will be limiting discussion of the type, knot or weave and the price points of the rugs sold to that which is germane to the broader concept of product marketing.
+The first of these is in the late 19th century up to World War I, when two British companies initiated a vertical production approach.
+Then, in the mid 20th century, one Indian company began marketing rugs in programmed designs, colors and sizes, I think, creating the industry we enjoy today.
+And, the common thread between these two events was the demand from American consumers.
+The scope of this paper is the 'selling of rugs' and for efficiency sake I will be limiting discussion of the type, knot or weave and price points of the rugs sold to that which is germane to the broader concept of product marketing.
 Every reader may find gaps in the thought process of a particular period and I welcome any and all comments, for I view this as a work in progress.
+Every market is indeed an unfinished project as individuals and companies act and others react and the resulting evolution can be very interesting to study.